MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-add-text-and-shapes.md

 ## Add a shape to a report

-You can add all sorts of shapes, with a variety of formatting options and default styling.
+You can add all sorts of shapes to Power BI reports, with a variety of formatting options and styling.
 You can also upgrade old shapes in your reports.

 First, here's a video demostrating the flexibility you have when creating shapes.